econ-ark/Life-Cycle-Prime-Time/docs/life-cycle-prime-time.md

 Under the assumptions we have made about the structure of the utility function (homotheticity), budget constraint (linearity and geometric returns), and income process (permanent and transitory shocks) it is possible to recast the problem entirely in terms of *ratios* of the model variables to permanent income $\pLvl$.
 So, for example, italic $\cNrm = \cLvl/\pLvl$ is the ratio of the (boldface) level of consumption to the level of permanent income $\pLvl$ (see @BufferStockTheory for the math).

-Another way to make the problem easier to understand is to combine several of the multiplicative terms into portmanteau variables.
+To further reduce the (perceived) complexity of the model, we combine several of the multiplicative terms into a single factor for the realized intertemporal discount factor:
 Particularly, define $\pmb{\DiscFac}_{t+1}$ as
 \begin{align}
      \pmb{\DiscFac}_{t+1} & ={\beta} (\permShk_{t+1} \permGroFac_{t+1})^{1-\CRRA}.